devforkronos/Pluto-Protection/readme.md

 Pluto acts as a Guardian to block any malicious scripts from accessing sensitive information.
 Pluto can also act as a anticheat disabler with packed disablers.

-Pluto saves users from scripts attempting to Chat, Buy Gamepasses, Log HWIDS, Log User IDS, Log IPS, and More.
+Pluto saves users from scripts attempting to Chat, Buy Gamepasses, and other basic things.

-Once a script gets caught, it will be added to the database, so no other user can inject it.
+Once a script gets caught, a user can report it so it can be permanently attemptable to blacklist the script from being ran if you have pluto injected.

 With over 100 different Anti-Admin scripts implanted into Pluto, your privacy and ban rate is in our hands.